8.0 Non-Standard Computer Justification

-Technology will provide necessary training and assistance on standard systems
+- Information Technology will provide necessary training and assistance on standard systems as needed.

 - Approval for non-standard platforms requires user proficiency on the requested platform.
 Due to the various non-standard platforms available, and limited and possibly non-existent resources, training and assistance on non-standard platforms will be limited.